 Additional 2021 Disneyland Tips & Details to Know

 That wasn’t enough for you?
-Here are a few more tips and details I uncovered from the reopening experience that are good to know as you plan your vacation.
+Here are a few more tips and details that are good to know as you plan your vacation.

 - PhotoPass is available for single days for $19.99.
 You can purchase in the app.
 The app also shows the locations of PhotoPass photographers in the map.

-- While character dining is closed and traditional character meet-and-greets aren’t permitted, there are characters aplenty in the parks.
-Unfortunately, the locations aren’t marked in the app yet but they have been released, so check out the list here.
+- While traditional character meet-and-greets aren’t permitted, there are characters aplenty in the parks for distanced selfie and interactions.
+The locations are now marked in the app but not all the characters are listed.

 - If you’ve already been to Walt Disney World this past year, don’t expect Disneyland to work exactly the same way.
 Even the same attractions operate differently.
-Disneyland has a lot more spacing on rides in particular.
-Also, all of Disneyland’s ride queues are outdoors.
+See my guide to 50th anniversary visits in 2021-2022 at Walt Disney World for more on the current operations in Florida.

-- Lockers are not available in the parks right now, but both locker locations in the esplanade are open.
+- Lockers are back!
+While they were initially closed in the parks and only open in the esplanade locations, all of them are now open.

 - If you are using old tickets that you pre-purchased with Maxpass (which is not currently offered), Disney will give you a Disney gift card as a substitute for a refund.
 Just go to guest services in the park or submit a help request in advance of your trip on the Disneyland website (select “Online Ticket Purchase”).
 (H/T to Becca Robins of This Crazy Adventure Called Life for doing the legwork on opening weekend to find this out.)

-If you only need park tickets, don’t purchase direct from Disney and pay more!
+For park tickets, don’t purchase direct from Disney and pay more!
 Book discounted Disneyland park tickets from Get Away Today here.
+Tickets purchased now are valid through December 31, 2025.
+Both park hopper and single park per day tickets are available, as well as tickets that include Genie+.

 To take advantage of hotel and other package discounts from Get Away Today, explore and book Disneyland vacation packages here.
 Be sure to use code TYKES10 for $10 in additional savings.